 As the Integrator™ for EOS® Worldwide, Kelly Knight is responsible for leading, managing and holding the leadership team accountable for achieving the company’s objectives and ensuring everyone is rowing together in the same direction.
 And, she says, a big part of that (in addition to the Entrepreneurial Operating System) is connecting with her team.

-We decided to ask her about how she connects with her team.
-“To me, it’s about optimism, energy and passion.
+When we asked her how she connects with her team, she said, “to me, it’s about optimism, energy and passion.
 Being in business for 24 years, I’ve discovered the one thing that distinguishes great teams from mediocre teams is that they have a synergy, a genuine care and concern for one another.”